Marvin-Brouwer/DotnetProcessBridge/README.md

 > [!CAUTION]
 > This project is an experiment, it's meant to illustrate the possibility.
 >
-> - It has not been tested on thread safety. (unplanned)
+> - It has not been tested on thread safety (unplanned)
 > - It does not support generics (currently)
 > - It does not handle Exceptions (currently)

 <span></span>

 > [!TIP]
-> This is probably not the best way to do things.
+> This is probably not the best way to do things anyways.
-> If you feel yourself in the situation where you'd need to share functionality between two processes, perhaps re-evaluate your solution.
+> If you find yourself in the situation where you'd need to share functionality between two processes, perhaps it's worth to re-evaluate your solution.

 # DotnetProcessBridge